projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

    initialization.
 The hypervisor uses *Subsystem Vendor ID* to detect the SR-IOV VF physical device instead of *Vendor ID* since no valid *Vendor ID* exists for the SR-IOV VF physical device.
-The VF BARs are initialized by its associated PF’s SR-IOV capabilities, not PCI standard BAR registers.
-The MSIx mapping base address is also from the PF’s SR-IOV capabilities, not PCI standard BAR registers.
+The VF BARs are initialized by its associated PF's SR-IOV capabilities, not PCI standard BAR registers.
+The MSIx mapping base address is also from the PF's SR-IOV capabilities, not PCI standard BAR registers.

 SR-IOV Passthrough VF Architecture In ACRN
 ------------------------------------------